A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Results with the Meteor metric

 Although we focus on ways of improving \bleu using paraphrases in this article, as \bleu is the dominant metric, it is also interesting to look at how adding paraphrases could help similar metrics.
 We apply the same method to improving the Meteor metric (version 1.5) \cite{denkowski:lavie:meteor-wmt:2014}, a metric which already integrates synonym support.

-Results are shown in Tab.~\ref{tab:parmeteor-19-sys} for system-level correlations and Tab.~\ref{tab:parmeteor-19-seg} for segment-level correlations.
-We observe that the true baselines are improved in both cases, much like the results for \bleu, showing that the information added by the paraphrases is complementary to the synonym support offered by Meteor.
+Summarised results (as gains with respect to the single-reference Meteor metric) are shown in Tab.~\ref{tab:parmeteor-summary-correlations} and raw results are shown in Tab.~\ref{tab:raw-meteor-wmt19-results} for both system-level and segment-level correlations.
+We observe that the true baselines (Meteor and sentenceMeteor) are improved in both cases, possibly more so than \bleu and in different ways, showing that the information added by the paraphrases is complementary to the synonym support offered by Meteor.